 On Refusal to Enter Treatment

-Alan Fruzzetti, PhD (Program Director, 3East Boys Intensive Program), in the context of a webinar on “BPD in Boys and Men” gave the following advice to parents whose majority age child refuses treatment.
-The transcription follows:
+Alan Fruzzetti, PhD (Program Director, 3East Boys Intensive Program), in his webinar entitled “BPD in Boys and Men” gave the following advice to parents whose majority age child refuses treatment (51-56 minutes):

 A: This is a sad and difficult situation for a parent since nothing could be harder than seeing your child suffering and not being able to get them into treatment.